fourTheorem/slic-starter/README.md

 AWS_PROFILE=your-cicd-account npm run deploy
 ```

-11. Trigger your pipeline by commiting your changes to the repository
+12. Trigger your pipeline by commiting your changes to the repository
-12. Monitor your deployment by viewing the orchestrator pipeline in the AWS Console CodePipeline page.
+13. Monitor your deployment by viewing the orchestrator pipeline in the AWS Console CodePipeline page.
-13. Wait for your deployment to fail! _Wait, what?_ Yes, your first deployment will fail.
+14. Wait for your deployment to fail! _Wait, what?_ Yes, your first deployment will fail.
 This is expected and all part of the process.
 Read on to find out more!

 ## Getting to your First Successful Deployment

 The CICD process attempts to build and deploy each service in parallel.
 This is done so you get quick feedback and to improve the overall deployment speed.
 It also means that deployment can fail if there are dependencies between services.
-Out of the box, SLIC Starter has a `baseline` module that sets up a Route 53 Hosted Zone and some certificates.
+Out of the box, SLIC Starter has a `certs` module that sets up a Route 53 Hosted Zone and some certificates.
 These are required by the `frontend` and `checklist-service` services, so those builds will fail if the cerificates aren't ready yet.
 This is just one example.
 There are other services that depend on common resources so it will require a few retries in both staging and production before everything is deployed.

 *Note* that deployment of some services can take quite some time!
 In particular, `frontend` deployment will wait until the CloudFront distribution has been created.
 This can take _at least_ 15 minutes.